xcdl/xcdl.github.io-source/pages/guide/concepts.md

 ### Conflicts

-As the user manipulates options it is possible to end up with an invalid configuration, where one or more constraints are not satisfied.
+As the user manipulates options (enables/disables them) it is possible to end up with an invalid configuration, where one or more constraints are not satisfied.
 For example if RTOS per-thread data is disabled but the C library’s thread-safety options are left enabled then there are unsatisfied constraints, also known as **conflicts**.
 Such conflicts will be reported by the configuration tools.
 The presence of some conflicts may prevent users from building the project, but some may not, and in these cases the consequences are undefined: there may be compile-time failures, there may be link-time failures, the application may completely fail to run, or the application may run most of the time but once in a while there will be a strange failure...
 Typically users will want to resolve all conflicts before continuing.

 #### Inference engine